 Q: Do I need a CPA or CMA to reach top salaries?

-Ans: A CMA or CPA designation can be helpful in securing a high salary for a candidate.
+Ans: A CMA or CPA designation can help secure a high salary for a candidate.
 Still, they are not the only determining factors when it comes to getting top salaries in accounting.

 Q: Is an MBA important for C-level roles in finance?